-Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others.

-No dead or parts of a dead animal are allowed unless properly preserved.
+2. No dead or parts of a dead animal are allowed unless properly preserved.
 The County 4-H Office reserves the right to disqualify and dispose of any project considered a health hazard or potential health hazard.

+- First or second year in project 1 2

+- Three years in project

-- 3 First or second year in project
+- Intermediates (11-13 yrs. old) 3 First or second year in project

 - 4 Three years or more in project

 - Senior (14-18 yrs. old)

 - 5 First or second year in project

 - 6 Three years or more in project